Leaderboard

 3 points

-Join Brian, Ed and mself on our ride around the Great Divide to the amazing pearls of the National Parks of the West; the North Rim, Mesa Verde, Black Canyon of the Gunnison, The Great Sand Dunes, Rocky Mountain, The Grand Tetons and Yellowstone.
-Get some bugs on you and find out why they ride and how those reasons change on the road.2 points
+6. Join Brian, Ed and mself on our ride around the Great Divide to the amazing pearls of the National Parks of the West; the North Rim, Mesa Verde, Black Canyon of the Gunnison, The Great Sand Dunes, Rocky Mountain, The Grand Tetons and Yellowstone.
+Get some bugs on you and find out why they ride and how those reasons change on the road.

 2 points